 Stage 3: Testing

-Development went smoothly and the team is happy with the first iteration of the app.
-But before it’s released, it has to go through quality assurance.
+Development went smoothly, and the team is happy with the app’s first iteration.
+Before release, the app has to go through a quality assurance check.
 The Agile team tests the app to ensure full functionality by:

 - Checking that the code is clean